Constanza

 Now that Saturday had come, she hadn't heard a word from Mel.

 She sent Mel a DM asking what time she wanted to meet.
 The message was left on "seen" with no reply.
 After that, all her other messages only showed "sent."
 It was getting later in the day, and she still hadn’t heard from her and had no other way to contact her.
-To keep her dignity intact, she erased any thought of calling through Instagram Messenger.
+To keep her dignity intact, she erased any thought of sending another message.
 Mel wasn’t replying.
 And she knew how to take a hint.

 It was clear she was being stood up.